SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ### About stylesheet

-Spec first collects the style for the presenter, then collects style for is specific sub-element. 'application' is the default root level, there is no 'application' adapter.
+Spec first collects the style for the presenter, then collects style for its sub-components. 'application' is the default root level, there is no 'application' adapter.

 A defined stylesheet has to have always a root element, and this root element